TBW1wnl/GreenEdge-API/README.md

 http://127.0.0.1:8000/api/docs

-Authentication
+## Authentication

 This API uses JWT (JSON Web Token) for authentication.
-To get started:

 Login and retrieve a token using: